Saccharomyces cerevisiae: Mating

 Yeast has two mating types, a and α (alpha), which show primitive aspects of sex differentiation.
 As in many other eukaryotes, mating leads to genetic recombination, i.e. production of novel combinations of chromosomes.
 Two haploid yeast cells of opposite mating type can mate to form diploid cells that can either sporulate to form another generation of haploid cells or continue to exist as diploid cells.
-Mating has been exploited by biologists as a tool to combine genes, plasmids, or proteins at will.
+The yeast mating pathway is often used as a molecular model/tool for studying biological processes.
+The mating pathway can be exploited to better characterize gene expression, protein function, cell-cell communication, protein-protein interactions, growth/polarity, metabolism, and the general cell fusion process that is ubiquitous among many different organisms.

 The mating pathway employs a G protein-coupled receptor, G protein, RGS protein, and three-tiered MAPK signaling cascade that is homologous to those found in humans.
 This feature has been exploited by biologists to investigate basic mechanisms of signal transduction and desensitization.

 Cell cycle

 Growth in yeast is synchronized with the growth of the bud, which reaches the size of the mature cell by the time it separates from the parent cell.
 In well nourished, rapidly growing yeast cultures, all the cells have buds, since bud formation occupies the whole cell cycle.
 Both mother and daughter cells can initiate bud formation before cell separation has occurred.
 In yeast cultures growing more slowly, cells lacking buds can be seen, and bud formation only occupies a part of the cell cycle.